A multi-generational family moving into their new home together

 For Impact Investors

 Stable returns.
 Semi-liquid.
-Shariah-compliant.
+Halal-compliant

-National Scalability
+National Impact

 Phase 1 is underway in Edmonton.
 Rollout partners are confirmed in Nova Scotia, Ontario, and British Columbia.
 The legal structure, community partnerships, and government relationships are designed to replicate.
 The structure is Islamic.
 The opportunity is Canadian.